ipentest/knoxss-UG/README.md

 Some more inputs from him during our discussion: (Pasted straight from Twitter DM)

-_ one main thing i do with knoxss is ensure it's ran via burp so i can see the response from knoxss as sometimes knoxss does flake out with a 404 if the url has too many parameters or is taking ages to respond
+- One main thing I do with knoxss is ensure **it's ran via burp** so i can see the response from knoxss as sometimes knoxss does flake out with a 404 if the url has too many parameters or is taking ages to respond

-_ another one with knoxss is if the firefox plugin does not detect something manual on the main page is always advised and ensuring cookies and CSRF tokens are put in
+- Another one with knoxss is if the firefox plugin does not detect any thing, **a manual check on the main page is always advised and ensuring cookies and CSRF tokens are put in**

-_ i have found in the past some sites it really does not like and thats something i am trying to work on before i pass to brute to see if he can resolve
+- I have found in the past that some sites really dont like KnoXSS and thats something i am trying to work on

-_ if you put a manual XSS in that does not fire the extention will fire this to knoxss and fail due to his WAF _ the way i have it set up is my firefox goes via burp and you can see the requests from knoxss plugin _ **sometimes you need to sign in to knoxss as the addon isnt always working** _ the firefox plugin is just doing a POST to the knoxss website
+- If you put a manual XSS in that did not fire, the extension will fire this to knoxss and fail due to the WAF

+- The way I have it set up is my firefox goes via burp and you can see the requests from knoxss plugin

+- **sometimes you need to sign in to knoxss as the addon isnt always working**

+- The firefox plugin is just doing a POST to the knoxss website

 ***SIX:*** You say there's some challenge the author of KnoXSS is facing with the Firefox Add-on (the XPI file)...
 If everything is working fine in Pro version shouldn't it also work the same on the XPI?